abstractqqq/dsds/README.md

 It should run on all versions >= 3.9.
 But I haven't tested 3.9 and 3.10 thoroughly.

-pip install polars scipy numpy

-pip install dsds[all]

-Note: scikit-learn, lightgbm, xgboost are needed for full functionalities.
+Note: scikit-learn, lightgbm, xgboost and nltk are needed for full functionalities.

 # Why DSDS?